-It’s also not out of the question that Republicans could revise their thinking about Hispanic voters, since in several parts of the country, including southwestern Texas and southern Florida, substantial numbers of them shifted to Donald Trump last November.
+It’s also not out of the question that Republicans could revise their thinking about Hispanic voters, since in several parts of the country, including Tejanos in south Texas and Cuban-Americans in southern Florida, substantial numbers of them shifted to Donald Trump last November.
 If Republicans want to demonstrate to Hispanics that they aren’t interested in disempowering them — and in fact plan to compete for their votes — they could take steps that compensate for the census undercount.
 State districting rules allow legislators to draw slightly underpopulated legislative districts, a move that, of course, enhances the power of each voter in such a district.
 By doing this in districts rich in Hispanics, Republicans would signal that they, too, want to be a multiracial party.
 And it could start to rewrite today’s national narrative linking race and party.

 Hispanics appear to have been undercounted in several key states, but the battle isn’t over.
 The redistricting fights ahead may yet give them seats at the congressional table.